-Vocal stacks are usually done 2-3 times to highlight key phrases, but some producers like to get 5 or more takes to mix together that creates a really rich sound.
+Vocal stacks are usually done 2-3 times to highlight key phrases, but some producers like to get five or more takes to mix together, creating a really rich sound.
 Vocal layers are often used in combination with panning effects to increase the fullness of the phrase.
 Panning involves changing the output of sound to the left or right speaker on a scale.

 Many vocal layers are recorded in harmony with the original layer.
 Harmonies take the fullness and impact of a phrase to the next level in a song.
 Vocal harmony layers can include one or more harmonic alternatives and can emphasize keywords from the original vocal or follow each word while maintaining the harmony.

-When adding layers to your song that includes harmony, be sure that your harmonies fit the scale that your song is in.
+When adding layers to your song that include harmony, be sure that your harmonies fit your song's scale.
 It's also good to start small with just one harmony layer instead of adding several if you are just starting out.

 Since the point of layering is to add fullness to the vocals, octave layers are the perfect and most effective ways to get a full sound, no matter what the instrument is.
 Octave layering is often done in instrument lines in production as well.